LeoMobileDeveloper/ParallexBanner/README.md

 ## Getting start

-ParallexBanner use dataSource and delegate
+ParallexBanner use dataSource and delegate as main interface

 Data Source